davidholiday/kcar/README.md

 * update runner script to remove components from poms
 * update runner script to manage project component versions
 * add service chassis that uses Spring
+* ensure you're not including things like javadocs in deployment artifacts

 [back to contents](#contents)